wimpysworld/antsy-alien-attack-pico/README.md

 # Plot

-Antsy Alien Attack Pico is a retro-style vertically scrolling shoot 'em up.
+Antsy Alien Attack Pico is a juicy retro-style vertically scrolling shoot 'em up.
+It is my love letter 💌 to the shmups I played in the arcades in the '80s and '90s 🕹️ and my entry to [Linux Game Jam 2023](https://itch.io/jam/linux-game-jam2023) 🐧

 > **The year is 2139.
-Planet Earth is under attack by aliens, and they're (still) antsy!**
+Planet Earth is under attack by aliens, and they're (*still*) antsy!**

 ## Objective